-Shopping on Sundays
+Shopping on Sundays in Paris Region

 In the image of the Parisian's eclectic wardrobe, Parisian fashion is a similar mix of designer studios and shops, luxury department stores, concept stores and vintage boutiques.
 The good news: shopping fans can now take full advantage of the capital's vital retail destinations throughout the weekend, in the city's most beautiful neighbourhoods.

 This is a historic moment for Galeries Lafayette, Printemps, and the Bon Marché Rive Gauche, temples of retail in the Opéra and Left Bank neighbourhoods.
 Till now restricted to the end of the year holiday period, Sunday opening hours have become the norm in these emblematic department stores.
 As a result, on any given day of the week, it is possible to browse through a wide range of fashion for men, women and children, including collections by star designers.
 As a special bonus for night owls, several stores offer late-night opening: Thursdays until 8.45pm for Le Printemps, Thursdays and Fridays until 8.45pm for Le Bon Marché, and the Galeries Lafayettes stays open until 8.30pm from Monday through Saturday!
 Every Sunday the Galeries Lafayette also hosts gourmet brunches, workshops for children, and exercise classes.